Installations

 Accurate Airflow Measurement

-The KMC AFMS provides accurate and repeatable measurements for Outside, Supply, and Return airflow and is unaffected by ambient weather, airborne pollutants, or bends and restrictions in mechanical air delivery systems.
-Embedded performance diagnostics monitor system performance to ensure accuracy of readings.
+The KMC AFMS goes beyond the function of a standalone airflow stations.
+It provides accurate and repeatable measurements for outside, supply, and return airflow.
+Ambient weather, airborne pollutants, and bends and restrictions in mechanical air delivery systems do not impact its accuracy.
+Embedded performance diagnostics monitor system performance to ensure the accuracy of its readings.

 Automated Commissioning